The Ritalin Sham

 The Significance of Oppression Theory

-Victims of oppression are not only blamed for their condition,
+Victims of oppression are not only blamed for their condition, and

-if the world does it to you long enough and effectively enough, you begin to do it
+does it to you long enough and effectively enough, you begin to do it

-In what may be the ultimate power play, a victim is, over time, conditioned to
+In what may be the ultimate power play, a victim is, over time,

-that they are oppressed.
+very fact that they are oppressed.

-There are two specific forms of oppression that are pertinent
+There are two specific forms of oppression that are pertinent to

-poorly as children, we internalize the idea and feelings that life is unfair; that rank
+we internalize the idea and feelings that life is unfair; that rank

 and power should be used for personal advantage; and that we are

 somehow unworthy of respect, incapable of clear thinking, and unable

 to become our own authority.